Binswanger Disease: Everything You Should Know

 Profile picture

-Bradley
+Bradley Leonard

 Binswanger disease is a form of small vessel vascular dementia, also known as subcortical leukoencephalopathy.
 This rare disease is caused by damage to white brain matter and can be linked to a variety of causes and risk factors.
 Many experts believe that like Alzheimer’s, Binswanger disease is greatly underdiagnosed or misdiagnosed.